Issue in Brief

 Safer Grade Crossings

 All the grade crossings have been rebuilt and improved, with gates that are harder to drive around and systems to detect trapped vehicles.
-There are also lots of improvements around the tracks, including rebuilt roads and sidewalks, plus attractive fences to protect tracks as they pass through towns.
+There are also lots of improvements in every town that the tracks pass through, including rebuilt roads and sidewalks, plus attractive fences to keep people off the tracks.

 The stations are either completely remodeled or brand new.
 These are not only nice for passengers, they are landmarks that bring fresh energy to the small- and mid-size towns along the line.

-The route needs at least three more daily roundtrips.
+The route needs more daily roundtrips.
 An earlier arrival into Chicago and mid-afternoon departure from Springfield are desperately needed.